 Due to advances in sperm washing techniques and large medical studies, HIV serodiscordant couples can be offered IUI (intrauterine insemination) provided the semen sample from a HIV positive man is prepared in a reproductive laboratory capable of appropriate preparation of the specimen in order to maximize the reduction of HIV transmission to the woman and baby.

 No, it is not possible.
-When a woman is married or in a civil relationship, the clinic needs her consent and her husband's approval to proceed with the fertility treatment of choice, either AI or IVF.
+When a woman is married or in a civil relationship, the clinic needs her consent and her partner's approval to proceed with the fertility treatment of choice, either AI or IVF.
 In case of divorce, consent would be required as well.

 It is possible, however, if the couple is divorced or separated and the woman wants to get pregnant through IUI with donor sperm, as the man would not be considered to be the legal father of the child, that is, he would have no legal right or responsibility to the baby.

 If you want to continue reading more artificial insemination treatments, we recommend you to access the following post: Advantages and disadvantages of artificial insemination.